zimolzak/psci-resource-proposal/aug22.md

-# (3) Self-Assessment: Assessment and identification of appropriate e-trigger(s)

-This section will guide sites to determine their priorities and understand how e-triggers could be employed to have the greatest impact.
-The *Measure Dx Organizational Readiness Checklist*[^3] will provide a framework for this step.[^4] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
-Sites must ensure sufficient personnel and technical resources are available and enrolled on the project to:

-1. Determine what diagnostic safety tools already exist at the medical center.

-2. Collect data about diagnostic safety.

-3. Respond effectively when opportunities for improvement are discovered.

-The *Measure Dx Checklist* will aid participating facilities in assessing their readiness to start the project and where further efforts may be required before beginning.

 # (4) Strategy: Implement electronic health record-based trigger and prepare for chart review

 VA facilities may use EHR data to inform their measurement of diagnostic